Getting a 360-degree view (or single view) of your customers has been a quest in data management as long as I can

 Here are three more or less grave examples:

 The MDM news is filled with yet a new market research report at sale for a few thousand US dollars.
 These reports look at first hand to be very thorough and information rich.
 But usually with a closer look you will become suspicious.
 It may be the mention of key players where often some are missing and a few actually mentioned will be companies more known from other trades.
 And the structure and content, as in the below example, seems to be a copy paste from other trades.
 Hmmm… “Production”, “Gross Margin” ….
 Seems to be more about the global cement market.

 Finally, on the pedantic side, even the recognized analyst firms can make a mistake (or a copy paste from earlier years).
 Forrester places Informatica as a German company.
-Well, it is the Product Information Management (PIM) wave and Informatica got into PIM (now Product 360 MDM) by buying the German PIM vendor Heiler.
+Well, it is the Product Information Management (PIM) wave and Informatica got into PIM (now Product 360 MDM) by buying the German PIM vendor Heiler in 2012.

 Nope, there is no such thing as a single version of the truth.